-Kaiser Family Foundation is a great website for in-depth information on key health policy issues including Medicaid, Medicare, health reform, global health, and the Affordable Care Act.
+Kaiser Family Foundation is an important website for in-depth information on key health policy issues including Medicaid, Medicare, health reform, global health, and the Affordable Care Act.
 For many, it is the “go-to” site for that information.

 Pisgah Legal Services helps people apply for and obtain necessary health benefits including health insurance, Medicaid, and Health Choice for children.
 PLS also advocates for health care reform, and works with medical professionals to identify legal issues affecting patients’ health.

-Planned Parenthood’s local office is at 68 McDowell and provides services to women, men and teens for many health care needs.
-They offer a variety of ways you can support women’s health through this webpage on their website.
-Other ways you can support this organization’s effort to provide health care can be found on this page.
+Planned Parenthood South Atlantic’s local office is at 68 McDowell and provides services to women, men and teens for many health care needs.
+Ways you can support this organization’s effort to provide health care can be found on this page.

 Get involved: Contact Community Educator, Devin Hall.
 Her number is (919) 703-3397 or email email@example.com.

 The North Carolina Council of Churches address health issues through its Partners in Health and Wholeness program.
 One of its components is addressing the Opioid Crisis and HIV Advocacy.

 Get Involved: Contact Nicole Johnson, Director, Partners in Health and Wholeness, at firstname.lastname@example.org.